Motivation

 - TG4.3 - Structural design with flowable concrete

-- TG4.4 - Aesthetics of concrete surfaces
+- TG4.4 - Restoration of heritage in exposed concrete

 - TG4.5 - Time-dependent Behavior of Concrete